5 min read

 If you’re careful hygiene-wise, and you’re certain hormones aren’t responsible for your UTIs, chances are your previous UTIs are causing recurrence.

 Basically, if your urine culture tests negative for a UTI after treatment and you develop another shortly after, we’re talking recurring UTIs — have a chat with your doctor to determine the best next course of action.
 Remember, an untreated UTI can cause more pain and a kidney infection, so it is important to consult a doctor and start antibiotic treatment.

 “Antibiotic resistance organisms are now found in the community,” says Dr. Rice, “meaning any bacterial infection may have antibiotic resistance from the time you contract the bacteria.”

 Urine cultures help let you know what antibiotic your body’s sensitive to.
-It’s also ridiculously important to actually complete the full course of antibiotics prescribed by your physician, and to know what medication or antibiotics you’ve taken in the past to help with future treatment.
+A recurrent infection is never fun, so it’s also ridiculously important to actually complete the full course of antibiotics prescribed by your physician, and to know what medication or antibiotics you’ve taken in the past to help with future treatment.